Black maternal mortality in the United States: Abortion access

-Unsafe abortion is a major contributing factor to maternal mortality and morbidity and Black women, who are more likely to have unplanned pregnancies and be of lower socioeconomic status, are more likely to undergo unsafe abortions.
+Unsafe abortion is a major contributing factor to maternal mortality of Black women.
+Black women are more likely to have unplanned pregnancies and be of lower socioeconomic status, therefore they are more likely to undergo unsafe abortions.
 Black women have consistently had higher abortion rates than White women, which means that restrictions to safe abortions will disproportionately affect them.
-And over the last couple of years, access to safe abortions in the United States has become increasingly restrictive.
+Over the last couple of years, access to safe abortions in the United States has become increasingly restrictive.
 These restrictions include bans on particular methods of abortion care, Targeted Restriction of Abortion Provider (TRAP) laws, and specifically trigger laws which have banned abortion in some states immediately after Roe v.
 Wade was overturned in 2022.
-The lack of access to safe abortions have been exacerbated within the past decades as states pass strict regulations around abortion especially in southern states with higher proportions of African Americans.
+The lack of access to safe abortions has been exacerbated within the past decades as states pass strict regulations around abortion especially in southern states with higher proportions of African Americans.
 The World Health Organization recognizes that in order to help decrease maternal mortality, access to safe abortions must be increased.
-And while few studies have inquired as to whether there is a direct link between unsafe abortion and maternal mortality, the studies that have been done support this link.